EmilStenstrom/django-components/README.md

 ## Release notes

+🚨📢 **Version 0.79**

+- BREAKING CHANGE: Default value for the `COMPONENTS.context_behavior` setting was changes from `"isolated"` to `"django"`.
+If you did not set this value explicitly before, this may be a breaking change.
+See the rationale for change [here](https://github.com/EmilStenstrom/django-components/issues/498).

 🚨📢 **Version 0.77** CHANGED the syntax for accessing default slot content.
 - Previously, the syntax was
 `{% fill "my_slot" as "alias" %}` and `{{ alias.default }}`.